Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 SETDA also addressed The Broadband Imperative.
 Among its recommendations is that schools target an external internet connection of "At least 100 Mbps per 1,000 students/staff" by the 2014-15 school year and "At least 1 Gbps per 1,000 students/staff" by 2017-18 (Fox, Waters, Fletcher, & Levine, 2012, p.
 2).
 Schools can test their broadband performance using the National School Speed Test from the Education SuperHighway.

-December, 2012: SBAC and PARCC released updated guidance for the minimum hardware specifications for new K-12 technology purchases that may be needed to ensure that schools are equipped to deliver the new Common Core online assessments beginning in 2014-2015.
+SBAC and PARCC released guidance for the minimum hardware specifications for new K-12 technology purchases that may be needed to ensure that schools are equipped to deliver the new Common Core online assessments beginning in 2014-2015.
 There are some commonalities to those specifications in terms of hardware, operating system, networking, and device type.
-NOTE on Updates to Specs: SBAC indicated that "the minimum and recommended specifications in the Technology Framework documents have been clarified as of 1/11/13."
-PARCC indicated "In February 2013, PARCC updated detailed guidelines around the technology specifications for PARCC assessments."
+NOTE on Updates to Specs: SBAC indicated that "the minimum and recommended specifications in the Technology Framework documents have been clarified as of 11/1/13."
+Technology Guidelines for PARCC Assessments (updated February 2014) "provides minimum and recommended specifications for computer hardware, input devices, and security requirements; and suggests recommended levels of bandwidth that will support schools instructional and assessment needs" (PARCC description).

 Pearson has also developed Considerations for Next-Generation Assessments: A Roadmap to 2014, which focuses on five steps to make a successful transition to online assessments, benefits to online testing, case studies, and other considerations.
 It is available in webinar format and in print.
 Those steps include to conduct a needs analysis, develop a realistic transition strategy and plan, ensure interoperability, communicate proactively, and anticipate ongoing change.